[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Discussion

 Future work could investigate the application of a similarly learnable linearisation to other offline RL algorithms (e.g.\ \citealp{IQL, CQL}) to see if this yields stabler results than with DICE.
 Considering the novel mechanism (learning $\mu$ via a regularisation term) does not appear to introduce more tuning, if this approach could be combined with an offline RL framework more robust to hyperparameter selection, the result might be usable in truly offline settings.
-Alternatively, it may be valuable characterise (Fair)DICE performance more thoroughly in larger environments with hyperparameter tuning, to investigate if a pattern can be found in how hyperparameters should be selected.
 More generally, investigating, comparing or proposing alternate methods for supporting non-linear utilities (e.g.\ \citealp{agarwal2022multi, park2024max}) could improve or clarify existing options for fair (offline) MORL.
 Many methods (e.g.\ \citealp{park2024max}) exist for performing RL with non-linear scalarisation in the online case, and it may be valuable to investigate how these methods can be applied in an offline setting.